fabiopoiesi/4dm/doc/usage/Android_application.md

 To create a new session the host need to press the plus sign on the bottom right:

 ![Main page of the Android application with highlighted the new session button on the bottom right](img/main_page_new_session_highlight.jpg)

+Now the other clients can join the created session